How Geothermal Heating Systems Work

 In all cases, geothermal heating systems should be installed by a licensed and knowledgeable contractor.
 Using a professional installer ensures that the equipment is installed correctly and in a way that promotes safety and proper function.
 Check references and licensing on contractors you’re considering.
 Ask questions about the installation and the equipment until you’re satisfied with the answers you have.
 Get a signed, itemized contract between you and your installer that indicates in detail what will be done and what is expected of you and him.

-Logan Home Energy Services has more than 60 years of experience serving HVAC customers in the Winston-Salem area and in the surrounding communities.
+Logan Home Energy Services has more than 60 years of experience serving HVAC customers in the surrounding communities.
 Contact us today for more information on geothermal heating systems and for professional advice on selecting, installing, and maintaining a geothermal system for your North Carolina home.